 Tips for Making the Best Cauliflower Tots

-- Cook your quinoa so it’s completely soft.
+- Cook your quinoa so it’s completely soft and allow to cool before starting the recipe.

 - If you have any trouble with the batter sticking as you form the tots, pop it into the fridge for a few minutes.
 I never have had a major issue, even though the batter is fairly sticky, but that would help if needed.